KlaudioS/Dataset-tranformation-module/README.md

 # API functions

-The API comes with a different set of functions that lets the user models its dataset to its needs:
+The API comes with a different set of functions that lets the user models its dataset to its needs.

 #### Grid search methodologies
 ```python